 - closely related by birth, marriage or adoption.

-Of course, it’s legal for lesbian and gay couples to marry in New Zealand, making it an attractive destination wedding for international couples, especially from Australia.
+Of course, it is also legal for lesbian and gay couples to marry in New Zealand.

 There are two ways to get married in New Zealand, of which you must decide on prior to applying for your marriage certificate.